snowformatics/macrobot/docs/installation.rst

 The macrobot software could be easily installed with pip.
 We recommend to use Anaconda for an easy installation process.

+Macrobot software was build and successfully tested on Windows operation system (Windows 7 and 10).

 Via Anaconda (recommended):
 ===========================